kokes/kb/README.md

 "I want more!"
 I hear you say.
 Here are three more papers, which are more recent, but have gained some traction already.

-1. Firecracker - isolation is not just about Docker, because security and performance are two major areas of research in container isolation.
-Firecracker is an OSS offering from Amazon, which they already use in Lambda and the main ruse is that it allows for extremely low latency and low utilisation of resources. https://www.amazon.science/publications/firecracker-lightweight-virtualization-for-serverless-applications
 2. Millions of tiny databases - Amazon runs exabytes of storage for their customers and it turns out that running replicated storage reliably is quite hard and it calls for unorthodox solutions. https://assets.amazon.science/c4/11/de2606884b63bf4d95190a3c2390/millions-of-tiny-databases.pdf
 3. The Network is Reliable - we sometimes take things for granted - things like the network or disk availability.
 This paper's co-author, Kyle Kingsbury, is known for stress testing distributed systems and finding major faults in their consistency guarantees.
 He publishes great papers himself, has really interesting talks on YouTube and really does offer great content. https://queue.acm.org/detail.cfm?id=2655736